smart-pucrs/mapc2018-pucrs/README.md

 # PUCRS code for the MAPC of 2018

-Source code of SMART-JACAMO team for the 2018 Multi-agent Programming Contest (MAPC)!
+Source code of SMART-JACAMO team for the 2018 Multi-agent Programming Contest (MAPC)! **For further documentation regarding the contest scenario click [this link](https://github.com/agentcontest/massim/tree/master/docs)**

-### For further documentation regarding the contest scenario click [this link](https://github.com/agentcontest/massim/tree/master/docs)
+### Getting ready

 To start developing and contributing to this repository, open Eclipse, and select from the toolbar: